sagemath/trac_to_gh/Issue 2227.md

 # Issue 2227: sage-2.10.2.alpha1 -- doctest broken in sageinspect.py because I added a new option

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2227

 Original creator: was